water-splitting-group/pyH2A/data/PV_E/Base/PV_E_Base.md

 Name | Value | Comment
 --- | --- | ---
 Nominal Power (kW) | 5,500.0 | Production of ca. 1 t of H2 per day to compare with PEC and photocatalytic models.
-CAPEX Reference Power (kW) | 1,000.0
+Maximal electrolyzer capacity | 5000 | *this needs to be looked up, now it is just a value CAPEX Reference Power (kW) | 1,000.0
 Power requirement increase per year | 0.3% | Based on Chang 2020
 Minimum capacity | 10.0% | Based on Chang 2020, minimum capacity for electrolyzer to operate.